Truncated cuboctahedron

 In geometry, the truncated cuboctahedron or great rhombicuboctahedron is an Archimedean solid, named by Kepler as a truncation of a cuboctahedron.
 It has 12 square faces, 8 regular hexagonal faces, 6 regular octagonal faces, 48 vertices, and 72 edges.
 Since each of its faces has point symmetry (equivalently, 180° rotational symmetry), the truncated cuboctahedron is a 9-zonohedron.
 The truncated cuboctahedron can tessellate with the octagonal prism.
+It is the cantitruncated form of either a cube or a regular octahedron.